satria-mitra/Plant-Monitor/README.md

 Image: Prototyping process with LCD added

 ### Schematis and paper design
 Started with thinking of what features that I want to add to plant monitor, I ended up with adding OLED Display to the original projects.
-Apart from DTH 22, soil mosture sensors and voltage divider circuit, I added schematics for OLED Display.
+Apart from the original schematics (which can be seen in [Duncan's Plant monitor projects](https://github.com/ucl-casa-ce/casa0014/tree/main/plantMonitor), I added schematics for OLED Display.
 The sketch below shows the design of the circuit :

 ![Schematics](https://github.com/satria-mitra/Plant-Monitor/blob/main/assets/schematiscs.jpg)